Juan Soto overcomes JRod, contract talk to win HR Derby

 AP Sports Writer

-The 23-year-old Soto hit 53 total homers, beating each of his three opponents by one homer in the midseason power showcase.
-Soto was locked in at the plate even after spending an hour earlier at Dodger Stadium answering repeated questions about his possible departure from the Nats after turning down a huge contract extension.
+The 23-year-old Soto hit 53 total homers, beating each of his three opponents by one homer while hitting second each time in the midseason power showcase.
+Soto was locked in at the plate even after spending an hour earlier at Chavez Ravine answering repeated questions about his possible departure from the Nats after turning down a reported $440 million offer.

 “It feels amazing.
-It feels tiring,” Soto said.
+It feels tiring,” said Soto, a reserve on the NL All-Star team for Tuesday’s Midsummer Classic.
 “I just tried to concentrate to square off the balls, because I know I have the power.”

-Soto beat Cleveland’s José Ramírez 18-17 in the first round before getting past 42-year-old Albert Pujols 16-15 to reach the final.
+Soto hit a 482-foot blast to right-center while beating Cleveland’s José Ramírez 18-17 in the first round, and he got past 42-year-old Albert Pujols 16-15 to reach the final.

+Rodríguez was even more impressive in the first two rounds while signaling his arrival on baseball’s biggest stages, particularly when he knocked off two-time defending champion Pete Alonso of the Mets 31-23 in the second round.
+Only four players had managed to hit 30 homers in a single Derby round before the Mariners’ 21-year-old phenom did it twice, and he finished the night with 81 of them.

-Soto’s longest homer of the night traveled 471 feet, and he hit the winning 415-foot homer with 20 seconds of bonus time to spare, then whipped his bat in the air before being swarmed by other Dominican All-Stars.
+Soto hit the winning 415-foot homer with 20 seconds of bonus time to spare, then whipped his bat in the air before being swarmed by other Dominican All-Stars.
+His homers traveled a total of 5.41 miles.

+Soto earns a $1 million prize and another highlight on his resume as his time with Washington possibly nears an end.
+Soto started his day at Dodger Stadium answering rapid-fire questions in two languages about his future, with agent Scott Boras standing right next to him throughout the grilling.

 “Right now, I’m not even thinking about it,” Soto said while hoisting the trophy over his head.
 “I’m a champion, and I will be a champion for the Nationals.”